July 22, 2025

 No Emergency Fund

-If you have no cash saved up for emergencies, you are setting yourself up to go into credit card debt if any emergency arises.
+If you have no cash saved up for emergencies, you are setting yourself up to go into debt if and when an emergency arises.

 High-Interest Credit Card Debt